Electrical5/Pico-ModXo/README.md

 # License

+GNU GENERAL PUBLIC LICENSE
+Version 3, 29 June 2007

 You can sell this board as-is, but disclose the source.
-If you sell modifications of this board (additional headers for LED strips / LCD / fan), share the modifications under the same license.
+If you sell modifications of this board (additional headers for LED strips / LCD / fan), share the modifications / source files under the same license.

 # More info